Exhibition: Relicts – Mark Darragh

 This article was written by

-Mark Darragh is a Melbourne based photographer who specialises in wilderness and landscape photography.
+Mark Darragh is a Melbourne based photographer who specialises in photographs of Tasmania using large format film and digital cameras.

 Leave a Reply